 A jQuery slideshow plugin.
 Light Trails Bokeh Blossoms Funky Painting Vintage Chandelier Why Craftyslide?

 You've probably seen this cool effect on some websites, like on Nizo or in the portfolio section of brilliantly designed La Moulade.
 The main idea is to laterally slide in elements depending on the scroll position of the document.
 Dividing the page into a left and right side, we want to move the elements from "outside" of the page to the center when they are in the viewport.
+We will also add the opti View demo Download source After getting the request, we are going to show you how to create a “slide-in on scroll” effect.
+The theme of today’s tutorial is going to be a timeline where we will have some circular elements on one side and the descriptions on the other.
+So, let’s start!
 Contact Form with jQuery.
 Here’s an implementation of a contact form with PHP and jQuery.